- Chart

 - HP Inc. (HPQ)

-- Lenovo Group Limited (though primarily listed in Hong Kong, it's a major global competitor)
+- Lenovo Group Limited (not a US-listed entity, but a major competitor)

 Competitive Landscape